Home / Products / Technical Glass / Sight Glass / Radiation Shielding Glass RD 30®

 Special Properties

-• Monolithic glass with a lead equivalent of ≥ 0,5 mm Pb
+• Monolithic glass with ≥ 0.5 mm Pb lead equivalent

 • Non-flammable